Oogenesis: Ovarian aging

-Oogenesis in non-mammals
+Other animals and plants

 Some algae and the oomycetes produce eggs in oogonia.
 In the brown alga Fucus, all four egg cells survive oogenesis, which is an exception to the rule that generally only one product of female meiosis survives to maturity.

 In plants, oogenesis occurs inside the female gametophyte via mitosis.
 In many plants such as bryophytes, ferns, and gymnosperms, egg cells are formed in archegonia.
 In flowering plants, the female gametophyte has been reduced to an eight-celled embryo sac within the ovule inside the ovary of the flower.
 Oogenesis occurs within the embryo sac and leads to the formation of a single egg cell per ovule.

 In ascaris, the oocyte does not even begin meiosis until the sperm touches it, in contrast to mammals, where meiosis is completed in the estrus cycle.

 In female Drosophila flies, genetic recombination occurs during meiosis.
 This recombination is associated with formation of DNA double-strand breaks and the repair of these breaks.